 ‘Freezer’ is available in all Infinix and Tecno phones for hibernating the third party apps where it doesn’t let them misuse a bit of memory, it does not remove them either but keep them installed without a burden on resources.
 Adding apps here will usually hide them from the home screen, but they remain available in Freezer for as long as you want.

-I think there is a lot of room for Infinix to improve the OS by simply rearranging the menus and make it a little less complicated.
+I think there is a lot of room for Infinix to improve the OS by simply rearranging the menus and making it a little less complicated.